-Pricing a Buyout - Revenue Multiple Almost every seed deal that includes a buyout feature uses a formulaic buyout price.
+SEED TRANSACTION DEAL POINTS - 2019 STUDY Pricing a Buyout - Revenue Multiple Almost every seed deal that includes a buyout feature uses a formulaic buyout price.
 Another approach is to have a valuation expert make the determination of the buyout price at the applicable time (assuming the parties are unable to agree on a number), but this is generally only used where the seeder's economics are subject to a number of adjustments based upon unknowable events that render a formulaic buyout methodology inapt.
 The most common formulaic buyout price - used in nearly every buyout formula - is based upon a fixed multiple of the payments made to the Seeder in the trailing 12/24/36 months.
 The backward-looking duration of the reference period is designed to smooth out volatility in fund performance (particularly incentive fees), though this approach can also yield a relatively lower buyout price vs. a run rate revenue-based multiple if the business is on an upswing.
-A multiple of 5x has remained the most common over the observation period, followed by a 4x multiple.
+A multiple of 5x has remained the most common over the observation period, followed by a 4x multiple, with no observations of greater or lesser multiples in the past several years.

 Pricing a Buyout - AUM Percentage

 Recently seeders have sought to also include in the calculation of the buyout price an additional test based upon AUM (so as to ensure that any buyout price will not be negatively skewed by recent poor performance) - in which event the seeder would receive the "greater of" the price implied by the two methodologies.

 Where AUM tests are used, a manager should ensure that the AUM is weighted for the fees actually paid (as due to special fee terms, some AUM generates greater fee income and therefore is more lucrative than reduced fee AUM).
-These tests arise in nearly half of all buyout provisions, and where they are used, an AUM percentage of 10-15% by far the most common calculation.
-Scope and Duration of Revenue Share SEED TRANSACTION DEAL POINTS - 2014-2018 STUDY Terminating Economics
+These tests arise in nearly half of all buyout provisions, and where they are used, an AUM percentage of 10-15% is by far the most common calculation.

+Scope and Duration of Revenue Share

+SEED TRANSACTION DEAL POINTS - 2019 STUDY